monmima/laravel-aide-memoire/README.md

         php artisan migrate

-9. If everything went fine, your database should nonw have a few tables that were automatically created such as failed_jobs, etc.
+9. If everything went fine, your database should now have a few tables that were automatically created such as failed_jobs, etc.

 Notes: